-We are studying pepinemab as a treatment for HD, which is a neurodegenerative genetic disorder that typically manifests in mid-adult life.
-Our study of pepinemab in HD is based on our prior research of neurodegenerative disease mechanisms, in which we demonstrated in preclinical models that SEMA4D triggers activation of both microglia and astrocytes, the innate inflammatory cells of the central nervous system, or CNS.
-The chronic activation of microglia and astrocytes has been implicated as an important disease mechanism in HD, Alzheimer's disease, or AD, progressive MS, and other neurodegenerative disorders.
+We have currently paused our research efforts for HD, which is a neurodegenerative genetic disorder that typically manifests in mid-adult life, as we focus on our development of Alzheimer's research.
+Our study of pepinemab in HD is based on our prior research of neurodegenerative disease mechanisms, in which we demonstrated in preclinical models that SEMA4D triggers activation of both microglia and astrocytes.
+As discussed above, the chronic activation of microglia and astrocytes has been implicated as an important disease mechanism in HD, AD, progressive MS, and other neurodegenerative disorders.
 We initiated the SIGNAL study, a Phase 2 clinical trial, in July 2015 in early manifest and late prodromal (pre-manifest) HD patients.
 This clinical trial builds on preclinical studies in an animal model of HD and safety data from a Phase 1 dose-escalation clinical trial of pepinemab in MS patients that we completed in November 2014.
 The SIGNAL study has an adaptive design, and interim analysis of Cohort A data for 36 randomized patients was completed in April 2017.
 Data from this cohort showed that treatment with pepinemab induced a sharp increase in glucose metabolism in the brain during HD disease progression as detected by conventional FDG-PET imaging.
 On the basis of this data, the design of the Cohort B study was modified, and enrollment in Cohort B was completed in December 2018.
 Cohort B includes a total of 265 subjects in two cohorts: 179 patients who have early manifest disease, and 86 who are late prodromal.
 All subjects were randomized to receive monthly infusions of either pepinemab or placebo for 18 months in double-blind fashion without crossover.
 Topline data for the SIGNAL Phase 2 trial was reported on September 22, 2020 and more detailed analysis of the data was presented at medical conferences on October 30, 2020, April 30, 2021, and September 10, 2021.
 The U.S. Food and Drug Administration, or FDA, has granted both Orphan Drug designation and Fast Track designation to pepinemab for HD.
 Final data from the SIGNAL trial was published in Nature Medicine 28: 2813-2193 in 2022.
-To advance planning for a potential phase 3 study of pepinemab in HD, we have requested a meeting with the FDA to discuss details of the study design and key endpoints.
-We have received notice from the FDA they have granted this meeting request and they will provide a written response by May 16, 2023 to questions posed in the meeting package.
+To advance planning for a potential phase 3 study of pepinemab in HD, we requested a Type C meeting with the FDA to discuss study design and key endpoints.
+We received the requested clarifications regarding suitable endpoints for regulatory review from the FDA, and these will be incorporated in a possible future phase 3 study.